 In February 2006 her letter described of the hardship she was facing as the building she was using would soon be rented and they would need to find a new home.
 What should she do?
 Where would they go?

 Bob and Kristin began to be concerned and decided to share Irene’s story with their friends Sid and Helen over dinner one evening.
 They all agreed that Bob and Sid should travel immediately to India.
-Two weeks later, after a 2-day journey to Bombay then Bangalore and a 6-hour car ride, that they found themselves in Karnataka, India hugging Irene, at Happy Home for the Handicapped.
+Two weeks later, after a 2-day journey and a 6-hour car ride, that they found themselves in India hugging Irene, at Happy Home for the Handicapped.

 “I made a firm decision to help these special children and let them know about the Word of God at my hometown.
 Myself and my two children and my family have dedicated ourselves to serve the downtrodden.”
 (Irene)